pivotal/docs-tap/multicluster/reference/tap-values-view-sample.hbs.md

 ```

 Where:

+Under the ca_cert_data key in the above view-profile file, provide one or more PEM-encoded CA certificates if using custom CA certificates.
+If shared.ca_cert_data is configured, TAP component packages inherits that value by default.

 - `INGRESS-DOMAIN` is the subdomain for the host name that you point at the `tanzu-shared-ingress`
 service's external IP address.